 In short, your role has become a lot more strategic and much less operational.

-In today’s corporate reality, job roles often combine the requirements of the 1st and 2nd loops – which in fact means that they need managers to be chess and ping pong champions at the same time :).
-This is more than a little energy draining.
+In today’s corporate reality, job roles often combine the requirements of the 1st and 2nd loops – which in fact means that they need you to be a chess and a ping pong champion at the same time… This can be more than a little energy draining.
 It is worth noting that not everyone will develop this combination of skills; many people are only comfortable in one of the two modes, and are best advised to respect their preference.

-What specifically does this loop entail?
-As I mentioned, one of the key tasks is that you make sure that your team leaders have the information and resources they need to reach their goals – and then to get out of their way.
-This is no trivial endeavour in times of constant reorganisation and cost cutting initiatives, hiring freezes, mergers and takeovers, or any other stress of the day.
-Such circumstances easily trigger impulses to resort to a “heroic management style”.
+So – what specifically does this loop entail?
+We mentioned that one of the key tasks is to make sure that your team leaders have the information and resources they need to reach their goals – and then to get out of their way.
+This is no trivial endeavour in times of constant reorganisation and cost cutting initiatives, hiring freezes, mergers and takeovers, among other stress factors.
+Such circumstances easily trigger impulses to resort to a heroic management style.
 Also subordinates, understandably, look to management for support.
 So here is another challenge: to leave things in their team’s hands, but not leave them to fail.
-There is a fine line between feeling empowered, and feeling abandoned – and to boot, this line is in a different place for different people…
+There is a fine line between feeling empowered, and feeling abandoned – and to boot, this line will be in a very different place for different people…

-At this level, another key task is making sure your managers are aligned and understand the business’ goals as well as their goals, plus of course get an idea about your goals.
+At this level, another key task is making sure your managers are aligned and understand the business’ goals as well as their goals, plus get an idea about your goals.
 More often than not, this means creating several versions of the same message, depending on your audience.
 Many managers for example leave people in internal support functions guessing what „innovation“ might mean for their job role (in HR, IT or finance).
 Managers don’t need to have all the answers here, but they do need to get the topic on the agenda!
 So – provide some orientation and help translate what key company objectives actually mean for the roles in your team!